Mattias1/dxii/README.md

 For windows: `pip install Pillow`.

 You can run this tool by double clicking the file _run.bat_.
+(You may have to change `python3` to `python` or the other way around, depending on your installation).

 For mac OS and Linux rename it to _run.sh_ and it should work as well.
 **Note:** the current version might or might not be stable.